 Despite these improvements, business climate challenges remain.
 Because the informal sector dominates Senegal’s economy, legitimate companies bear a heavy tax burden, although Senegal is making progress in broadening the tax base.
+For example, in 2021, the GOS set a goal of increasing tax revenue from the current 17 percent of GDP to 20 percent within 3 years such as expanding the corporate tax base from 87,000 to 300,000.
 Some U.S. companies complain about delays and uncertainty in the project development process.
 High costs for real estate and energy undermine Senegal’s competitiveness.
 Senegal’s bureaucracy remains slow and difficult to navigate for projects requiring government approval.
-A slow legal system and challenges in resolving commercial disputes are impediments to investment despite the recent creation of a commercial court.
+A slow legal system and challenges in resolving commercial disputes are impediments to investment despite the recent creation of the commercial court.
 Senegal has a procurement regulatory agency (ARMP) and standardized procurement practices.
 However, application of these rules has been inconsistent.